Hampden County, Massachusetts

-Hampden County is a non-governmental county located in the Pioneer Valley of the state of Massachusetts, in the United States.
-As of the 2020 census, Hampden County's population was 465,825.
-Its traditional county seat is Springfield, the Connecticut River Valley's largest city, and economic and cultural capital; with an estimated population of 154,758, approximately 1 in 3 residents of Hampden County live in Springfield.
-Hampden County was split from Hampshire County in 1812, because Northampton, Massachusetts, was made Hampshire County's "shire town" in 1794; however, Springfield—theretofore Hampshire County's traditional shire town, dating back to its founding in 1636—grew at a pace far quicker than Northampton and was granted shire town-status over its own, southerly jurisdiction.
-It was named for parliamentarian John Hampden.
+History

+Springfield had been Hampshire County's traditional shire town since its founding in 1636, then in 1794 Northampton was made Hampshire County's shire town.
+Springfield grew at a pace far quicker than Northampton, so was granted shire town-status over its own southerly jurisdiction.
+The southern division of Hampshire County was separated as Hampden County on August 1, 1812, by a prior act of the Massachusetts General Court on February 25, 1812, with Springfield named as the shire town.
+The agreement of settlement (regarding assets, liabilities, income and expenses) made between Hampden and Hampshire counties in November 1812 can be found in the Court of Sessions Record Book 1, pages 5–6 of the Hampden County Commissioners' Archives, housed in the Registry of Deeds.
+Hampden County was named for parliamentarian John Hampden, and is the youngest county by establishment date in the state.

 To the north of Hampden County is modern-day Hampshire County; to the west is Berkshire County; to the east is Worcester County; to the south are Litchfield County, Hartford County, and Tolland County in Connecticut.
-Hampden County is part of the Springfield, MA Metropolitan Statistical Area.
+Hampden County is part of the Springfield Metropolitan Statistical Area.
 It is the most urban county in Western Massachusetts.
 The Knowledge Corridor surrounding Springfield-Hartford is New England's second most populous urban area (after Greater Boston) with 1.9 million people.

 Law and government

 As with most Massachusetts counties, Hampden County exists today only as a historical geographic region, and has no county government.
 All former county functions were assumed by state agencies in 1998.
-The sheriff and some other regional officials with specific duties are still elected locally to perform duties within the county region, but there is no county council, county commission or other county governing body.
+The sheriff and some other regional officials with specific duties are still elected locally to perform duties within the county borders, but there is no county council, county commission or other county governing body.
 Communities are now granted the right to form their own regional compacts for sharing services.
 Hampden County and Hampshire County together are part of the Pioneer Valley Planning Commission.